 Cash consists of cash on hand and bank deposits.
 Cash equivalents represent highly liquid investments with original maturities of three months or less.
-Our cash deposits may be redeemed upon demand and are maintained with multiple, reputable financial institutions.
+Our cash deposits are maintained with multiple, reputable financial institutions.

-Supplementary cash flow includes non-cash issuances of share-based awards.
-We also have non-cash investing activities related to movements in our guarantee of indebtedness of certain equity method investments, and capital expenditures incurred but not yet paid.
-These non-cash capital expenditures are excluded from our statement of cash flows and were \$210.3 million, \$177.4 million and \$59.8 million, for 2017, 2016 and 2015, respectively.
-Separately, during 2017, we had aggregate non-cash activity of \$55.2 million related to the acquisition of a business as well as the recognition of a capital lease.
+Supplementary cash flow includes non-cash issuances of share-based awards, as well as non-cash investing activities related to movements in our guarantee of indebtedness of certain equity method investments.
+Additionally, the initial recognition of the warrants discussed in Note 16, "Derivative Instruments and Hedging Activities" represents a non-cash financing activity in 2018.
 In 2016, total Acquisition consideration includes non-cash investing activity related to the issuance of replacement share-based compensation awards, as well as the elimination of a net payable owed by MCBC to MillerCoors.

+During 2018 and 2017, we had non-cash activities related to the recognition of capital leases, and during 2017, we also had non-cash activities related to the acquisition of a business.
+We also had non-cash activities related to capital expenditures incurred but not yet paid during each period presented.
+This aggregate non-cash activity totaled \$236.5 million, \$265.5 million and \$177.4 million, for 2018, 2017 and 2016, respectively.

-During 2015 we had non-cash investing activity of \$15.1 million related to the receipt of a note upon the sale of our U.K. malting facility.
-There was no other significant non-cash activity in 2017, 2016 and 2015 other than mentioned above.
-See Note 14, "Share-Based Payments", Note 4, "Acquisition and Investments" and Note 11, "Goodwill and Intangible Assets" for further discussion.
+There was no other significant non-cash activity in 2018, 2017 and 2016 other than mentioned above.
+See Note 4, "Acquisition and Investments," Note 10, "Goodwill and Intangible Assets," Note 13, "Share-Based Payments," and Note 16, "Derivative Instruments and Hedging Activities" for further discussion.